What Did The Lord Of The Flies Say To Simon

 Establish Ethical Guidelines

 Establish clear ethical guidelines and standards of behavior, both in your personal life and in your professional endeavors.
 Hold yourself and others accountable for upholding these standards, and be willing to confront unethical behavior when you see it.
-Remember that ethical leadership requires courage, integrity, and a commitment to doing what is right, even when it is difficult.
+Remember that ethical leadership requires courage, integrity, and a commitment to doing what is right, even when it is difficult It's one of those things that adds up..

 Learn from History